Solange Damasceno

-Solange Damasceno Santana (Ilhéus, February 2, 1953) is a Brazilian reporter, actress and comedian.
+Solange Damasceno Santana (Ilhéus, February 2, 1953) is a Brazilian actress and comedian.

 Career

 Solange became known nationally in 2004, after participating in a radio program in Ilhéus.
 In the program, she complained about the problems in her city, and Solange's arguments and stuttering drew attention.
-The video ended up on You Tube and Solange became an instant celebrity at the time, which made her participate in several television programs and be part of the cast of extinct Show do Tom, on RecordTV.
+The video ended up on You Tube and Solange became an instant celebrity at the time, which made her participate in several television programs and be part of the cast of extinct Show do Tom, on TV Record.

 Has a stutter sister named Cremilda Santana, who has already participated with her in programs such as As Gagas de Ilhéus.
 They were successful in the program Pânico na Band from 2015 to 2017, with the paintings As Gagas de Ilhéus, Desempregagas and Largagas e Peladas.